Installation | Topics | Beyond Lino

 • set NEW to /path/to/prod/on/new/server

 • Run the script.
-This will first copy all relevant data from S1 to S2 using rsync, then delete all data in the database on the new site and replace it with the data that has been copied from the old production site.
+This will first copy all relevant data from S1 to S2 using rsync, then replace all data in the database on the new site with the data that has been copied from the old production site.

-• The restore.py (third part of your initdb_from_prod.sh script) might gives error messages e.g. when S2 has a newer version of the application and no migrators have been defined by the application developer.
+• The restore.py (second part of your initdb_old2new.sh script) might give error messages e.g. when S2 has a newer version of the application and no migrators have been defined by the application developer.

 • Restart the Lino services on the new server and check whether it now has a copy of the production data.
 Take care to check whether uploaded files (lino.modlib.uploads) have been copied and are available on S1.